-The United States has diverse and abundant natural resources to enable secure, clean, sustainable, large-scale, and affordable carbon-neutral hydrogen production.
-Global demand for hydrogen across sectors is increasing, with a current worldwide consumption at approximately 70 million metric tonnes (MMT) per year.35 Of this, the United States currently produces and consumes almost 10 MMT annually, equivalent to just over 1 quadrillion BTUs per year (1% of U.S. energy consumption).36
+The United States has abundant natural resources to secure large-scale and affordable hydrogen production.
+Global demand for hydrogen across sectors is increasing, with a current worldwide consumption at approximately 100 million metric tonnes (MMT) per year.31 Of this, the United States currently produces and consumes almost 10 MMT annually, equivalent to just over 1 quadrillion BTUs per year (1% of U.S. energy consumption).32

 To meet this growing demand, a broad portfolio of hydrogen production pathway technologies are being explored and developed.
-These include technologies for tapping into fossil resources with CCUS, extracting hydrogen from biomass and waste-stream resources, and splitting water.
-This wide range of options opens regional opportunities to expand the hydrogen supply base across the country, offering carbon-neutral hydrogen production capacities from a few hundred to hundreds of thousands of kilograms per day.37
+These include technologies for tapping into fossil resources with CCUS, geologic hydrogen, extracting hydrogen from biomass and waste-stream resources, and splitting water.
+This wide range of options opens regional opportunities to expand the hydrogen supply base across the country, offering hydrogen production capacities from a few hundred to hundreds of thousands of kilograms per day.33